 Kuba Ziołek, who was responsible for the idea behind the aforementioned session, is one of the most active characters on the Polish independent music scene.
 He has a degree in philosophy, plays guitar, synthesisers and a sampler, and writes lyrics and sings, although he does not do vocals for Innercity.
 His solo project, Stara Rzeka, gave him recognition all around Europe.
 He used to be a member of a few guitar bands which, as he himself later stated, imitated western bands.
 These days he is keen on entering still stranger collaborations.
 He or the bands that he is/was in record with French guitarist Richard Pinhas and renowned Polish clarinet player Wacław Zimpel.
 At the Unsound festival in 2016 he even performed together with Samo, a group from Tajikistan.
 He is a member of a few groups: Alameda 3 i 5, T’ien Lai, Ed Wood, and Kapital.

 Even though Innercity is composed of musicians from many different cities which are not that close to one another, the band holds concerts quite frequently.
-What’s more, they try to release new albums quite often.
-Their first, released in autumn 2012 Katahdin, is the result of their first session, which exhibits in a level of improvisation and freedom that is difficult to copy.
+Furthermore, they try to release new albums quite often.
+Their first, Katahdin, released in the autumn of 2012, is the result of their first session and exhibits a level of improvisation and freedom that is difficult to copy.
 Their second recording, called simply II, came out at the beginning of 2014, and was a product of yet another session from back in 2013.
-It was well thought-out, but difficult to grasp in its entirety, where melodic and rhythmic music mixed with psychedelic and avant-garde feeling of the 1970s.
-Yet another step further into their exploration of rhythm and ethnicity was band’s subsequent album.
-III, the most polished and condensed album in their discography, hit the shelves in autumn 2016.
+It was well thought-out but difficult to grasp in its entirety, where melodic and rhythmic music mixed with the psychedelic and avant-garde feeling of the 1970s.
+Yet another step further into their exploration of rhythm and ethnicity was the band’s subsequent album.
+III, the most polished and condensed album in their discography, which hit the shelves in the autumn of 2016.

-Innercity Ensemble is probably one of the most well received Polish bands when it comes to specialised foreign press.
+Innercity Ensemble is probably one of the most well received Polish bands when it comes to the specialised foreign press.
 III was awarded third place on a chart of top 100 best albums of 2016 by British portal The Quietus, and two years before that II placed 13 in the same chart.
-Passive/Agressive, a site from Denmark even went as far as awarding III the top position in their Top 100.
+Passive/Aggressive, a site from Denmark, even went as far as awarding III the top position in their Top 100.

 Jacek Świąder, December 2016.
 Translated by As February 2017